<para> @style Types¶

 Major section reference range.

-The text reference range listed under a major section heading.
+The text reference range listed under a major section heading.- Valid In

 s#